-Primary Healthcare - Oxford is currently served by 24 GP surgeries, distributed in all parts of the city.
+Primary Healthcare - Oxford is currently served by 22 GP surgeries, distributed in all parts of the city.
 There is some notable clustering of surgeries, for example around Beaumont Street in the city centre where there are three adjacent surgeries, and around the JR Hospital where there are three surgeries in close proximity.
 From previous discussions with BOB ICB there are understood to be significant constraints within some existing surgeries, with these being close to capacity with no room to expand.
 This includes small existing surgeries located within former dwellings, where expansion would either be inappropriate (given the ongoing presence of adjoining residential properties) or is physically impossible.

 Secondary Healthcare - Oxford has three main hospitals - the John Radcliffe Hospital providing general care, the Churchill Hospital providing cancer treatment and other specialist care, and the Nuffield Orthopaedic Centre.
 In addition, the Warneford Hospital provides mental health care, and the Manor Hospital provides private care.
 All five of these hospitals are located in relatively close proximity in and around Headington - a significant secondary healthcare cluster which serves a regional catchment as well as Oxford and Oxfordshire.
-Like all secondary healthcare provision nationally, particularly in the context of Covid-19, the four NHS hospitals are operating under challenging circumstances.
 The Oxford University Hospitals Trust was rated as 'requires improvement' by the Care Quality Commission in 2019 - however, this related to the specific condition of operating theatres which have since been refurbished.
 Throughout the process of preparing the IDP, no developed plans for immediate investment in secondary healthcare in the city were identified.